 - Take action right in your back yard!
-TRCA’s Healthy Yards Program provides residents with the inspiration, information and tools required to create naturally beautiful lawns and gardens.
+The Toronto and Region Conservation Authority (TRCA) Healthy Yards Program provides residents with the inspiration, information and tools required to create naturally beautiful lawns and gardens.

 - LEAF’s backyard tree program offers native trees and shrubs to homeowners at a subsidized cost.

 - Install a rain barrel to capture and reuse water in your yard.
 Save water and reduce your water bill.

 - Disconnect your downspout to reduce the amount of water flowing directly to the storm sewer system.
 Contact the City of Toronto for more information and learn more with the Do It Yourself guide.